F5Networks/terraform-provider-bigip/docs/resources/bigip_as3.md

 ```

----
-layout: "bigip"
-page_title: "BIG-IP: bigip_as3"
-subcategory: "AS3"
-description: |-
-  Provides support for posting AS3 declarations or deleting specific applications from a tenant using BIG-IP AS3.
----

 # bigip_as3

 The `bigip_as3` resource allows you to **post full AS3 declarations** or **selectively delete one or more applications** from a specific tenant in BIG-IP.